UA-ResearchComputing-HPC/hpc-documentation/docs/resources/compute_resources/index.md

 ## Compute Resources Available by Cluster

-!!! info "The New Cat"
+!!! info "The New Cat: Lynx"
-    We are in the process of acquiring a new computing cluster, referred to as "The new cat".
-Information on the coming hardware is included in the tables below. {==This cluster is not available yet==}.
+    We are in the process of acquiring a new computing cluster, Lynx.
+Information on the coming hardware is included in the tables below. ==This cluster is not available yet==.
 We will notify the community as we get closer to its release

 Below is a list of the node types and physical hardware that are available on each cluster.
 These can be used as a reference when submitting jobs to the system to ensure you are targeting the correct machines and getting the computational resources you need.